Gateway API tutorials

 haproxy-ingress-gatewayclass.yaml

-to define a GatewayClass:haproxy-ingress-gatewayclass.yamlyamlapiVersion: gateway.networking.k8s.io/v1alpha2kind: GatewayClassmetadata:namespace: defaultname: haproxy-ingress-gatewayclassspec:controllerName: haproxy.org/gateway-controllerhaproxy-ingress-gatewayclass.yamlyamlapiVersion: gateway.networking.k8s.io/v1alpha2kind: GatewayClassmetadata:namespace: defaultname: haproxy-ingress-gatewayclassspec:controllerName: haproxy.org/gateway-controllerFrom this snippet:
+and add the following to it to define a GatewayClass:haproxy-ingress-gatewayclass.yamlyamlapiVersion: gateway.networking.k8s.io/v1alpha2kind: GatewayClassmetadata:namespace: defaultname: haproxy-ingress-gatewayclassspec:controllerName: haproxy.org/gateway-controllerhaproxy-ingress-gatewayclass.yamlyamlapiVersion: gateway.networking.k8s.io/v1alpha2kind: GatewayClassmetadata:namespace: defaultname: haproxy-ingress-gatewayclassspec:controllerName: haproxy.org/gateway-controllerIn this definition:

 - The